Marketing - existing clients

 Paper or online diaries are a useful tool to let parents know what their child has been doing, highlight any milestones or areas of concern, as well as recording vital information such as food and nappy changes.

 Online journals can save you time and make you work more efficiently.
-Here at PACEY, we work in partnership with Kinderly to help create an online learning journal that works for childminders and parents.
+Here at PACEY, we work in partnership with Kinderly (England only) to help create an online learning journal that works for childminders and parents.
 Plus there's a 20% discount for PACEY members to make things even easier.

 Whether printed on paper, emailed to parents or hosted online, newsletters are a great way of telling the families you're working with about upcoming holiday dates, themes, recent activities, planned outings or announcements about new children or staff.